rubenvannieuwpoort/posts/2019-04-10-the-spectral-theorem-for-hermitician-matrices.md

 Recall that two vectors $x$ and $y$ are **orthogonal** if their inner product is zero, that is, $\left< x, y \right> = 0$, that a set of vectors $V$ is orthogonal if every pair $v_1, v_2$ with $v_1 \not= v_2$ is orthogonal, and that it is orthonormal if it is orthogonal and every vector $v \in V$ has unit norm, that is, $||v|| = 1$.

-The following lemma is necessary to prove a theorem about the eigenvectors of Hermitian matrices.
+We will need some lemma's to prove the main result later on.
+The first is a simple result that states that vectors orthogonal to eigenvectors stay orthogonal when multiplied by $A$.

 **Lemma**: *If $x$ is orthogonal to an eigenvector $v$ of a Hermitian matrix $A$, then $Ax$ is orthogonal to $v$ as well.*

 **Proof**: Suppose that $\lambda$ is the eigenvalue associated to $v$.
 Then $\left< Ax, v \right> = \left< x, Av \right> = \left< x, \lambda v \right > = \lambda \left< x, v \right> = 0$. $\square$

+The second lemma is about the behavior of matrices with orthogonal rows.

 **Lemma**: *Let $U \in \mathbb{C}^{m \times n}$ be a matrix with $m \leq n$ orthonormal rows $u_1, u_2, ..., u_m$, and $S$ be the space spanned by these vectors.
 Then*